Dr. Katie Harper Wright Elementary proves program to win 2017 Spirit Video Challenge

 “Our challenge this year focused on how schools proving how they are transforming the lives of students, and every video we watched proved the value of data based health and physical education,” said IHT President Jen Ohlson.
 “To see in video after video students explaining why they benefit from heart rate data and are motivated to work hard and own their health and well-being inspired not only our judges but everyone who took time to view the videos.”

-In 2015, IHT partnered with adidas to develop the first wearable designed specifically for health and physical education.
-The adidas ZONE puts students in touch with their heart rate data both during a class session and immediately after with a report delivered by email.
+In 2015, IHT developed the first wearable designed specifically for health and physical education.
+The IHT ZONE puts students in touch with their heart rate data both during a class session and immediately after with a report delivered by email.
 Worn on the wrist, the ZONE delivers heart rate data with the accuracy of chest strap heart rate monitors.

 The Spirit Video Challenge drew nearly 50,000 viewers and voters.
 Videos were judged on a combination of quality (70 percent), originality and creativity (20 percent) and vote total (10 percent).